Varcin/Caglar-Portfolio/README.md

 * Survival curve shows that half of the month-to-month contracts are leaving in the first 50 days.

 ![](https://varcin.github.io/Portfolio/images/014_churn_survical_fit.png)

+* The company can analyse more why half of their month-to-month subscribers leave in less than two months to develop strategies to increase contract length.

 # Project 4: Detecting Fraudelant Transactions with Isolation Forest (IF) - In Progress
 * Isolation forest is an unsupervised machine learning algorithm that is easily scalable.
 IF uses a random forest algorithm to randomly selects a feature.
 It randomly splits, separates, and classifies the data.
 The key concept is outliers have fewer splits to isolate in the decision tree.